-The structure in figure 2 represents the unified Smart Card-based ATM Card that has the possibility of being used for multiple identifications.
-Four (4) different ATM Cards for the four banks were considered and their features incorporated to arrive at this design.
-Furthermore, considering the spate of identity fraud, the law enforcement agencies should be able to check at random the various ATM locations to verify the identity of the carrier, though less frequently, hence the inclusion of the holder's passport, gender and or signature.
+Features Bank Numeric key Numeric keys (0-9) Character keys (A-Z, , #, -, +) Operation buttons OK/Enter/Accept, Cancel Correction/Change/Clear/Blank UBA Yes Yes OK, change, cancel and blank Oceanic Yes Yes Accept, correction, cancel and blank Intercontinental Yes Yes Accept, correction, cancel and blank CMFB Yes No Enter, clear, cancel and blank law enforcement agencies should be able to check at random the various ATM locations to verify the identity of the carrier, though less frequently, hence the inclusion of the holder's passport, gender and signature.
 Similarly, in case of accident the blood group is included.
 All other details are contained on the National Bank's Databank which is a repository of the identities of all banks' customers in Nigeria.

-Fig. 1.
+Figure 1.
 A typical ATM.

-Fig. 2.
-Smart Card-based ATM Card.
+Figure 2.
+Smart Card-based ATM card.

-The activity diagram is shown in figure 3.
-It shows an additional layer of information, which is the selection of bank to transact business with since a single card is being used for several banks, after which the usual (old) display follows: User identification (PIN) but now with fingerprint capture; Selection of Operation (Enquiry, Withdrawal etc); Selection of amount of money; Request for receipts and Exit.
+The activity diagram is shown in Figure 3.
+It shows an additional layer of information, which is the selection of bank to transact business with a single card is being used for several banks, after which the usual (old) display follows: User identification PIN but now with fingerprint capture; Selection of Operation (Enquiry, Withdrawal etc); Selection of amount of money; Request for receipts and Exit.